 It uses a gluten free flour mix and has added xanthan gum in it to make it bond instead of gluten.
-If your mix doesn’t have xanthan gum, be sure to add 1 tsp xanthan gum to the mix.
+If your mix doesn't have xanthan gum, be sure to add 1 teaspoon xanthan gum to the mix.

 We all know that a gluten free crust can be finicky to work with.
 I have mixed Gluten free flour with coconut flour and an egg.
 Coconut flour will help absorb the moisture in the crust when baking.
 The addition of egg further strengthen the dough.
 And I'm able to create the lattice and also cut some leaves for decoration.
 It's totally not necessary but I want to show you that it can be done with this dough.

 You can weave a lattice as the top crust.
 Have the pastry strips wider than usual for handling without breakage.
 Or you can use the rolled dough and make slits for the steam to escape.

 Brown Butter Apple Pie Filling